Add persistent memory and task result storage to ControlFlow agents with CortexDB.

 # Check if we already have recent results

-if past_results:
+if past.context:

-data = past_results[0]
+data = past.context

 else: